hairizuanbinnoorazman/blog/content/posts/20250720_tryingZFS.md

 Some interesting things:
 - We can't set a symbolic link to a snapshot - it'll complain that the file system being linked to is a read only file system and that won't for it.

+## Cleanup

+We can simply delete the instance once we are done.
+An important thing to note here is that we also would need to remove the additional disks being used to power the zfs file systems - these are not automatically removed.

 ## Untested

 This is some commands I haven't fully understood or tested it yet